 Beer Festival Breweries

-40 different breweries were scheduled to participate in the 2018 event.
+Around 40 different breweries participate in the event each year.
 Some beer festival regulars include Central City (from Surrey), Dead Frog, Deep Cove (from North Vancouver), Foamers’ Folly, Hoyne Brewing, (from Victoria) Moody Ales (from Port Moody), Stanley Park Brewing, Parallel 49, Trading Post, Yellow Dog and Vancouver Island Brewing.

 Tips and Advice